 - In-point.
 This is the first frame of the subtitle.
-For film, in-points are expressed in feet-and-frames; for video, in-times are expressed in hours, minutes and seconds as well as frames.
+For film, we express in-points in feet and frames; for video, we show in-times in hours, minutes and seconds, as well as frames.

 - Out-point.
 The last frame of the subtitle.

 - Duration.
-This is the total number of feet-and-frames (or seconds and frames, for video) the subtitle will remain on the screen.
+This is the total number of feet and frames (or seconds and frames, for video) for which the subtitle will remain on the screen.

 - Who-to-who.
 The who-to-who is a notation of who is speaking and to whom.
 It is very important that our translators have this information in order to make sure they use the proper gender and respect the informality/formality of the dialogue.

 - Subtitle text.
 This is the text of the subtitle.
-Very often, due to the fact that people can speak much faster than we can read, it is not always possible for subtitles to be a verbatim transcription of the dialogue.
-The text of the subtitle may be edited with care to reduce the word count (called abridging or truncating), all the while keeping intact the original tone and meaning.
+Very often, due to the fact that people can speak much faster than we can read, it is not possible for subtitles to be a verbatim transcription of the dialogue.
+Therefore, we may edit the subtitle text carefully to reduce the word count (called abridging or truncating), all the while keeping intact the original tone and meaning.

 - Annotations and lab notes.
-Annotations are brief explanations of unusual terms and phrases (including colloquialisms and idioms), and are used by translators.
+Annotations are brief explanations of unusual terms and phrases (including colloquialisms and idioms) used by translators.
 Lab notes are comments addressed to our technician who handles the subtitling of your video.

-These steps are very important as they allow to guarantee that the embedded subtitles are correct, that their timings are appropriate, that the tone has been respected and that the content and general flavour of the original dialogue have been kept.
+These steps are very important as they guarantee that the embedded subtitles are correct, the timing is appropriate, the tone has been respected and the content and general sense of the original dialogue are consistent.

-Once the translation is done and complete our technicians specialised in subtitling will embed the subtitles using Spot Software or Final Cut Pro X software.
-Once this has been completed, the video with subtitles is sent to one of the translators who has performed either the translation or the proofreading in order to perform a final check and verify that the subtitles are correctly placed.
+Once the translation is complete, our specialist subtitling technicians will embed the subtitles using Spot Software or Final Cut Pro X software.
+When this is complete, the video with subtitles is sent to one of the translators that performed either the translation or the proofreading in order to perform a final check and verify that the subtitles are correctly placed.
 If any changes are necessary (long subtitles, spelling, etc.) this will be sent back to the subtitling team and amended accordingly.
 The file is then sent back for final approval to the translator who requested the changes.
 Only when we are fully satisfied with the project and its quality will the video be sent to you as a .srt or .stl file.

 A few details will need to be agreed prior to undertaking a subtitling project, such as the type face, especially for languages like Greek, etc. This will ensure that you receive a product fulfilling your expectations and ready for immediate use.

-Contact subtitling service Edinburgh Scotland today for a no obligation quote.
+Contact subtitling service Edinburgh Scotland today to discuss your subtitling requirements and for a no-obligation quote.